savchenko/windows10/README.md

 Great care should be taken when using commercial operating system with "post-sale monetisation" as a part of its business model.
 Make no mistake as to what is a product and [where profits are coming from](https://www.microsoft.com/investor/reports/ar19/index.html).

 Number of settings are applied via direct registry injection instead of a GPO import.
-I can only quote Microsoft, for example here:
+I can only quote Microsoft, here:

 > To turn off Messaging cloud sync:
 >    There is no Group Policy corresponding to this registry key.